Search in MDM

 Further

-Manual-Mecanica response on the re: tin body in the crankcase
+Manual-mechanics response on the topic Re: tin body in the crankcase

-If it were mine, I would immediately remove the carter and save the washer, because although the filter prevents you from passing through the pump to the crankshaft, the washer can jump, in a pothole any other sudden movement, etc., and sneak between some connecting rod.
+If it were mine, I would immediately remove the oil pan and take out the washer, because although the filter prevents fuel from passing through the pump to the crankshaft, the washer can jump off, on a bump or any other sudden movement, etc., and get stuck between a connecting rod or piston.

 Please connect or create account to join the conversation.